dseomn/unimnim/unimnim/data/README.md

 symbols with this input method to override a math symbol group to use a shorter (or empty) prefix.
 Please file a bug if that's something you want.

-*base*: Mnemonics in a group that directly follow the group's prefix.
-E.g., for the Latin script's group with a prefix of `l`, the base `a` creates the mnemonic `la` with the result `a`.
+*map*: A map from mnemonic to result.

-*combining*: Mnemonics in a group that modify the preceding mnemonic.
+*combining*: Mnemonics that modify other mnemonics.
 E.g., for the Latin script's group, the combining `'` modifies the `la` mnemonic to create the mnemonic `la'` with the result `á`.
 Combining mnemonics can stack, e.g., the mnemonic `le^'` has the result `ế`.

 ## Data format